What the three types of property licence are, where we have licensing schemes running, and the standards and conditions of each licence.

 - Windmill Hill

-A new licensing scheme came into effect on 6 April 2022 for all Houses in Multiple Occupation (HMO) not already covered by mandatory licensing for the three wards above.
+A new licensing scheme came into effect on 6 April 2022 and most privately rented properties will need to be licensed in these wards except those Houses in Multiple Occupation (HMO) already covered by mandatory licensing.

-In Horfield ward only, an additional licensing scheme will come into effect.
+In the Horfield ward an additional licensing scheme will come into effect.
 Most privately rented HMOs will need an additional licence from 6 April 2022, if not already covered by mandatory licensing.